webpack/webpack.js.org/content/configuration/resolve.md

   - sokra
   - gregvenech
   - SpaceK33z
+  - pksjce
 ---

+### Overview

 These options change how modules are resolved. webpack provides reasonable defaults, but it is possible to change the resolving in detail.
+Have a look at [Module Resolution](concepts/module-resolution) for more explanation of how the resolver works.

 ### `resolve`